Offirmo/network-constants.js/README.md

 Introduction
 ------------

-Just a bunch of network (only HTTP for now) constants for js programs.
+A clean declaration of network constants (only HTTP for now) for js programs.

-Useful when developing network programs or if you want to use HTTP semantics.
+Useful when developing network programs or if you want to use HTTP semantics (REST API).

 Works in node.js + browser, AMD.